Tongue Cancer

 Live a healthy lifestyle

 People who do not use tobacco, do not drink alcohol, and do not have any dental problems can also get tongue cancer.
-In this respect, it is important to give importance to oral hygiene, eat a healthy diet, exercise regularly, keep immunity and morale high to reduce the risk of developing tongue cancer.
+In this respect, it is important to give importance to oral hygiene, eat a healthy diet, exercise regularly, and keep immunity and morale high to reduce the risk of developing tongue cancer.

 References